haka-security/haka/doc/tutorial/filter/filter.rst

 If we try to launch this script, we will notice that it will fail to run successfully.
 Actually, we deliberately introduced an error into the code.
-Haka will raise an 'unknown error'.
-More precisely, there is no field named 'destport'.
+Haka will raise an error.
+More precisely, there is no field named ``destport``.

 As shown in section :doc:`\../../debug`, Haka is featured with debugging capabilities allowing to get more details about errors.
 The debugger mode is available through the ``--luadebug`` option: